postgresml/postgresml/pgml-docs/docs/index.md

 the most capable feature store</h1>

 <p align="center" class="subtitle">
-    Easily train and deploy fast online models using only SQL, with an open source <br /> Rust extension for PostgreSQL.
+  Easily train and deploy online models using only SQL, with an open source<br />
+  extension for PostgreSQL.
 </p>

 <p align="center" markdown>